These guidelines are intended to help you prepare and plan your presentation to the judging panel.

 When are the presentations?

-The presentations will be held in September and October 2021.
-All presentations are online only.
+The presentations will be held from 27 September to 8 October 2021.
+All presentations are online only via Zoom.

 Due to the large number of presentations taking place, the date of your presentation is fixed and not negotiable so you should try to ensure that you, and any clients/partners who are required, are available.